-Throughout the Town there are lands identified on Schedule "A" and "A-2" that require further study to determine how the lands may be built out.
+Throughout the Town there are lands identified on Schedule "A" and "A-2" that require further study to determine how the lands may evolve over time and if so, how that may be facilitated in an orderly and appropriate manner.
 Successful implementation of this Plan depends to a large degree on whether its policies can guide local development and action in a variety of contexts over the next 20 years.
 Secondary Plan Areas are proposed to ensure that planning is sensitive to local conditions within a specific area.
 The Secondary Plan Areas overlay provides an additional layer of policies to help protect certain areas from development until supported by future studies.
 Further, these areas were assessed on the basis of their development potential, and significance to the Town.